ralkuj/SexRatio_Letter/Readme.txt

 The simulations in first files (01.SNP_simulations_Song&Zhang_20250225.R) is free of external data.
 The simulation in sexond and last file (02.SNP_simulations_FamilyStructure_20251209.R and 04.SexRatio_simulations_Normal_liability_20250225.R) uses data on family structure from Zietsch et al, data cannot be shared openly.

-During review, the approach in 02.SNP_simulations_FamilyStructure_20251209.R changed, so the files were updated.
-Old approach is saved for transparency.
-The files below are the ones used for publication.

 Files and short description: